gruntwork-io/docs/docs/pipelines/tutorial/index.md

 Next, Navigate to the `infrastructure-pipelines` repository.
 Select the `Settings` tab, select the `Secrets and variables` drop down on the left side panel, then select `Actions`.
 Create two secrets named `INFRA_LIVE_ACCESS_TOKEN` and `GRUNTWORK_CODE_ACCESS_TOKEN`.
 Use your GitHub PAT as the value for both secrets.

 :::warning
 Using a single token with broad access is sufficient for a POC or demo environments.
-In a production deployment, we recommend using a mix of fine grained and classic PATS to apply to [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) to all tokens used in pipelines workflows.
+In a production deployment, we recommend using a mix of fine grained and classic PATS to apply the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) to all tokens used in pipelines workflows.
 :::

 ## Generating code